yongeshi/rpg-escape-game/README.md

-# rpg-escape-game
+# An RPG-Style Escape Game
-JavaFX game built on Eclipse.
+A JavaFX game built with sprite animation on Eclipse and written in Java and JavaFX for the GUI.

+How to Play the Game:
 The object of the game is to escape the room.
 The player must obtain the key in order to exit the room.
 Use the arrow keys to move the player around.
 Move your character around the objects of the room and press the space bar to check if the key is there.
 Once the key is obtained, the player may exit the room via the stairs.

 Start up Menu Options: